-There is no one working in AI who does not know this.
+There is no one working in AI which does not know this.

-Vishal can’t “realize” or say discover something that everyone working in an area already knows about.
+Vishal can’t “realize” or discover something that everyone working in an area already knows about.
 In the same way that Vishal cannot, for instance, realize or discover New Mexico.
 Everyone, at least who lives in the US, knows about New Mexico (and many have heard of the great balloon festival shown above).
-People critique European explorers for “discovering” the New World, which was already populated with indigenous people — however, at least European explorers can be said to have discovered New World land for the people of the Old World.
+People critique European explorers for “discovering” the New World, which was already populated with indigenous people.
+However, at least European explorers can be said to have discovered New World land for the Old World people.

 Why is building context into AI such a problem?

 This mouse, with its much smaller and more simple brain, is far better than you are at navigating through a maze than you are.
-Biologists have given up on trying to develop an animal hierarchy of intelligence because it depends upon the task being measured.
+Biologists have given up on developing an animal hierarchy of intelligence because it depends upon the task being measured.